chitown2016/my-reddit/README.md

 - Reddit API for providing the data
 - React team for the amazing framework
-- The design system community for best practices
+- The React community for best practices